Events

 If all past empires had a sacred dimension, then what are the prospects of an American empire whose dominant ethos is purely worldly?
 The old gospel of saving and postponed gratification has been turned on its head by advertising and easy credit, or what Herbert Marcuse called “repressive desublimation,” i.e. shop till you drop.
 Some pecuniary standards of American culture may have changed, but the self-righteous and punitive legacy of America’s religio-political values remain intact.
 How does the joyless fundamentalist rejection of postmodern values throughout the world challenge America’s muscular democratization and total market integration project?

-July 21 - SPECIAL GUEST
+July 21 - SPECIAL GUESTS

 Prof. Hans-Jürgen Kerner on Crime, Conspiracy and Corruption